 Find out what makes Bluey so brilliant and why this cartoon is set to become your child’s new favourite TV programme – and yours!

 You may have heard other parents talking about Bluey and be wondering what all the fuss is about.
 If this is the first time you’ve heard of it, we predict it won’t be the last.
-Bluey is coming to CBeebies on 19 April and is on Disney Plus now, and it’s one of those rare TV shows you won’t mind watching with your child.
+Bluey is on CBeebies and Disney Plus now, and it’s one of those rare TV shows you won’t mind watching with your child.
 It’s warm, funny and totally relatable.
 Read on to find out why your child will love it!

 1. Bluey is all about family

 Each episode features the every-day tales of Bluey, a six-year-old blue heeler dog, her younger sister Bingo and her mum and dad.
 The family is Australian, where the programme originates from, so you can expect down-to-earth Aussiness, swimming pools and sausages on the barbie.
 But there’s nothing alienating about the location.
 This is family life as we know it the world-over, which brings us onto…